40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 Change the password immediately, then upload and activate your FortiADC BYOL license through the FortiADC interface.
 Licensing can trigger a reboot.

 The bootstrap configuration leaves `port1` on DHCP so it retains OCI's primary-VNIC address and default gateway.
-It assigns the configured static `backend_private_ip` to `port2` and enables ping on that interface.
+It assigns `backend_private_ip` to `port2` when provided; for existing-subnet deployments, leave it blank to let OCI allocate the address automatically.
+Ping is enabled on that interface.

 ## Outputs